GregoriBrunoFelicio/G-Sharp/README.md

 # G♯

 G♯ is a programming language that emits IL (Intermediate Language) and runs on the .NET runtime.
-It’s a challenging project, but I’m learning a lot from it.
-I’m not a language design expert (yet), so you’ll likely find many rough edges and mistakes along the way, and that’s totally fine.
+It's a challenging project, but I'm learning a lot from it.
+I'm not a language design expert (yet), so you'll likely find many rough edges and mistakes along the way, and that's totally fine.

 This whole thing is meant to be fun, experimental, and educational.